cmuphyscomp/hmv-s16/Grasshopper/MocapDemo/README.txt

-2016-01-18
+2016-01-19

-This is a self-contained demo of receiving real-time Optitrack motion capture rigid body data.
+This is a demo for using Optitrack motion capture rigid body data.

+It uses the Python packages found within the same course tree.
+These are loaded using relative paths so the scripts may break if the folder structure changes.

 Files:

-MocapDemo.gh	Grasshopper patch for the demo demo.py		reference copy of ghpython code from MocapDemo.gh
+MocapDemo.gh		Grasshopper file for the demo

-geometry.py	utility code for quaternions, copied from https://github.com/cmuphyscomp/hmv-s16 optirecv.py	RhinoPython support code for the Grasshopper patch

-optirx.py	Optitrack multicast receiver and decoder, copied from https://github.com/cmuphyscomp/hmv-s16 LICENSE.txt	origin description and license for optirx.py
+demo_reader.py		reference copy of ghpython script from MocapDemo.gh, CSV reader demo_receiver.py	reference copy of ghpython script from MocapDemo.gh, streaming mocap receiver optirecv.py		RhinoPython support module for the streaming mocap script optiload.py		RhinoPython support module for the CSV reader script

 README.txt		this file